 - 1 small onion

 - salt and pepper

-In a large saucepan, heat 3 tablespoons of olive oil over medium heat.
+In a large saucepan, heat 3 tablespoons of extra virgin olive oil over medium heat.
 Add garlic and cook, stirring, until garlic just begins to turn golden.
 Then add onion and cook, stirring, just until it’s softened (about 5 minutes) (1).
-Add tomato passata and 3 or 4 fresh basil leaves (broken with your) hands and bring to a simmer.
-Keep low heat and stir with a wooden spoon (2).
+Add tomato passata and 3 or 4 fresh basil leaves (broken with your hands) and bring to a simmer.
+Keep on low heat and stir with a wooden spoon (2).
 Now cut the bread into pieces (3).